ralvandar-race/sprint2vec_revision/README.md

         - [sow2v.py](Scripts/Modeling/sow2v.py) is for SO_Word2Vec.
         - [bert.py](Scripts/Modeling/bert.py) is for BERT<sub>BASE_UNCASED</sub>, BERTOverflow, and seBERT.

-        You can extract feature for textual description using BERTOverflow on Apache by:
+        For instance, you can extract feature for textual description using BERTOverflow on Apache by:

         ```bash
         python bert.py apache bertoverflow